RichWasm/iris-richwasm/notes/MiniML.md

 Review Existing OCaml implementation and see what can be reused

-Read System F to tau paper (target for closure conversion must have existentials)
+Read System F to tal paper (target for closure conversion must have existentials)

 Read Linking types